 Meet the Fifth Grade Team

-I am thrilled to be a part of the Washington Elementary family.
-I look forward to teaching math and science on the Edwards/Staley team.
-I am of a product of Wake County schools kindergarten through 12th grade.
+I am honored to be a part of the Washington Elementary family.
+I teach math and science on the Macon/Edwards team.
+I am a product of Wake County schools kindergarten through 12th grade.
 I graduated from Agnes Scott Women's College in Decatur, Georgia in 1997 with a BA in Sociology and Anthropology in addition to my K-6 teaching certification.
 After graduation,I returned home to Raleigh to begin my teaching career at York Elementary.
 I received my Master of Education from Meredith College in 2000.
 I earned my National Board Teaching Certification in 2003.
-During my twenty years of teaching I have taught 4th, 5th and 6th grade.
+During my over twenty years of teaching I have taught 4th, 5th and 6th grade.
 I was also a reading teacher for grades K-2.
 Teaching 5th grade is my passion.
-I love the sense of humor, inquisitive nature, as well as the desire for independence at this age.
-My goal is to make the classroom environment active place where students feel comfortable taking risks.
+I love this age group’s sense of humor, inquisitive nature, as well as their desire for independence!
+My goal is to make the classroom environment an active place where students feel comfortable taking risks.
 My style of teaching math and science lends itself to hands on exploration and problem solving.
 My husband and I have two sons.
-Henry is starting middle school and Neil is starting Kindergarten.
 We love traveling and enjoy spending time at our lake house, boating, fishing and birding.